New plankton arrived just a few millennia — maybe even decades — after the Chicxulub asteroid, forcing a rethink of evolution ...

 Why did humans evolve the eyes we have today?
-While scientists can't go back in time to study the environmental pressures ...
+While scientists can't go back in time to study the environmental pressures that shaped the evolution of the diverse vision systems that exist in nature, ...

 If we look across the whole of the mammal branch of the tree of life, we find there are many groups of mammals that have ...